bcgov/GDX-Analytics-Looker-FOI/README.md

 This project includes Looker LookML code to support measurement and reporting for the FOI Report Download system.

+## Requirements

+Requires deployment onto a [Looker](https://looker.com/) instance with access to database tables as referenced by the '*.lkml' files.

 ## Project Status

 This project is in production and the GDX Analytics Team will continue to update and maintain the project as required.